-Any employee who believes in good faith that his/her health and/or safety is in imminent danger at an assigned work location may leave that location immediately and contact a supervisor.
-The HCA shall be paid for his/her entire scheduled assignment if there is no substitute assignment for the same amount of hours or for the amount of hours remaining in the shift, including all travel time and travel miles (except errands not performed) he/she would have been paid had the assignment been completed as scheduled.
+Any employee who believes in good faith that his/her/their health and/or safety is in imminent danger at an assigned work location may leave that location immediately and contact a supervisor.
+The employee shall be paid for his/her/their entire scheduled assignment if there is no substitute assignment for the same amount of hours or for the amount of hours remaining in the shift, including all travel time and travel miles (except errands not performed) he/she/they would have been paid had the assignment been completed as scheduled.
 If the employee believes the client may be in danger, the employee should call 9-1-1 or other emergency services.

-If the supervisor or other Employer representative deems the situation to be unsafe, and the employee is directed to leave the client's home, tThe employee shall be offered a substitute position to make up for the hours scheduled, or be paid for the his/her entire scheduled assignment for that day, including all travel time and travel miles (except errands not performed) that he/she-would have been paid had that assignment been completed as scheduled.
+The employee shall be offered a substitute position to make up for the hours scheduled, or be paid for the entire scheduled assignment for that day, including all travel time and travel miles (except errands not performed) that would have been paid had that assignment been completed as scheduled.

 Following receipt of such report, the Employer will investigate the report, including review with the employee, client, and appropriate referral agency.
 Appropriate action will be taken by the Employer, based on the facts identified during the review of the investigation, the provisions of the program under which the client is being served, and the requirements of the contract between the Employer and the referral agency.
-The employer shall provide copies of any documentation related to the incident to the Union upon request and the employer reserves the right to protect client confidentiality in the release of this information.
+The Employer shall provide copies of any documentation related to the incident to the Union upon request and the Employer reserves the right to protect client confidentiality in the release of this information.
 If the client continues to be served by the Employer, the Employer will make sure any subsequent employees will be informed of the previous safety problem, and be provided with the proper information, training, equipment, or direction necessary to address any future incidents in a safe manner.